anton-k/talks/csound-journal/Csound-expression-paper.md

 of Haskell open source software.
 They are called packages.
 The cabal is going to check the Hackage for libraries and install them on demand (resolving dependencies, creating docs etc).

-So we need the GHC (the haskell compiler) and the Cabal (haskell package distribution system).
+So we need the GHC (the Haskell compiler) and the Cabal (haskell package distribution system).
-And ofcourse we need the Csound.
+And for sure we need the Csound.
 The recommended version is 6.05 or higher.
 But it also can run on previous versions too.
 The 5.17 is the desired minimum.
 But the more modern Csound you use the more features is available to you.

 I guess that the Csound is alredy installed on your system.
-The easiest way to get the haskell components is to install the [Haskell Platform](https://www.haskell.org/platform/).
+The easiest way to get the Haskell components is to install the [Haskell Platform](https://www.haskell.org/platform/).
 When it's installed we can install the library.